ErgodicEntropy/Plate-Tectonics-Algorithm/README.md

 The culmination of these findings led to the development of the theory of plate tectonics in the late 1960s.
 It proposed that the Earth's lithosphere is divided into several rigid plates that float on the semi-fluid asthenosphere below.
 These plates interact at their boundaries, which can be classified into three types: divergent boundaries (where plates move apart), convergent boundaries (where plates collide), and transform boundaries (where plates slide past each other horizontally).

 Plate tectonics revolutionized the field of Earth sciences and provided a unifying framework to explain a wide range of geological phenomena.
-It offered an explanation for the formation of mountain ranges like the Himalayas, the occurrence of earthquakes and volcanoes along plate boundaries, and the distribution of continents and oceans.
+It offered an explanation for the formation of mountain ranges like the Himalayas, the occurrence of earthquakes and volcanoes along plate boundaries, and the distribution of continents and oceans.\

+Evidences for Continental Drift theory:

+1. Fit of Continents: The coastlines of South America and Africa fit together like puzzle pieces, suggesting they were once connected.
+2. Fossil Distribution: Fossil evidence of similar plant and animal species found on separate continents that are now widely separated, indicating they were once joined.
+3. Rock Types and Geological Structures: Matching rock types, ages, and geological structures across continents, such as the Appalachian Mountains of North America correlating with the Caledonian Mountains of Europe.
+4. Paleoclimatic Evidence: Evidence of ancient glacial deposits and coal fields in regions that are currently far from the polar regions, indicating past climatic changes due to shifting continents.
+5. Paleomagnetism: Measurements of Earth's magnetic field preserved in rocks showing apparent polar wandering, suggesting the movement of continents.

+Evidences for Plate Tectonics theory:

+1. Seafloor Bathymetry: Mapping of the ocean floor revealed mid-ocean ridges, deep-sea trenches, and seamount chains, supporting the idea of plate boundaries and the movement of oceanic lithosphere.
+2. Paleomagnetic Stripes: Magnetic anomalies recorded in the oceanic crust parallel to mid-ocean ridges, indicating periodic reversals of Earth's magnetic field and the symmetric pattern of magnetic stripes on either side of the ridges.
+3. Ocean Drilling: Samples taken from the ocean floor showed progressively younger rock ages as they approached mid-ocean ridges, supporting the concept of seafloor spreading.
+4. Subduction Zones: Observations of deep-sea trenches and volcanic arcs associated with subduction zones, where one plate sinks beneath another, providing evidence for plate convergence.
+5. Earthquake Distribution: Distribution of earthquakes along plate boundaries, including transform faults and subduction zones, coincides with the predicted locations of plate interactions.

 ## Difference between Plate Tectonics and Continental Drift: